-One of the reference implementations of Hitachi ID Identity Manager and Hitachi ID Password Manager is Identity Express: Corporate Edition, designed to automate changes to identities, entitlements and credentials of employees and contractors in a corporation or similar organization.
+Hitachi ID Identity Express: Corporate Edition is a reference implementation of Hitachi ID Identity Manager and Hitachi ID Password Manager, designed to automate changes to identities, entitlements and credentials of employees and contractors in a corporation or similar organization.

 Identity Express: Corporate Edition includes the following integrations: